cirosantilli/linux-cheat/kernel/source-tree.md

 It is a very fun to explore part of the code as it is a gateway for low level code.

 <http://stackoverflow.com/questions/3247770/what-is-the-linux-2-6-3x-x-include-asm-generic-for>

+## defconfig

+E.g.:

+    arch/x86/configs/i386_defconfig
+    arch/x86/configs/x86_64_defconfig

+TODO.
+One per architecture.

+Seems to be used as the default for the `.config` on a given platform.

+You can select an explicit arch to initialize `.config` with:

+    make defconfig ARCH=um

 ## Documentation